shokuninstudio/Dou/README.md

 10. Load and Save projects with one click
 11. Easy to remember controls.
 Standard Copy, Cut and Paste shortcuts.
 Right click to pan the canvas.
 Command/CTRL + or - to zoom in or out.

-## Upcoming changes in version 1.2
+## Roadmap ahead
-* Windows dark mode fixes (currently Stickies text can become white in dark mode)
+* Minor Windows dark mode fixes (currently Stickies text can become white in dark mode)
 * Embed application icon in the binary
+* Icon for Dou files
+* Notarisation / app signing

 ---
 *Dou by Shokunin Studio © 2025*